TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 After around two and a half months of intense work, countless hours of testing, and plenty of moments wondering if I was losing my mind, I finally have a fully functional transmitter and receiver implementation of Ultranet.

 This was no small feat.
-Ultranet is a proprietary protocol 🔐, it is based on AES3, but with its own quirks and implementation challenges.
+Ultranet is a proprietary protocol, it is based on AES3, but with its own quirks and implementation challenges.
 Without access to official documentation, a good portion of the process involved reverse-engineering, experimenting, and a lot of trial and error.
-But ultimately, it all paid off.
+But ultimately, it paid off.

 Both the transmitter and receiver are now reliably exchanging data in sync, and the system is behaving as expected 🥳.